ANCIENT EGYPTIAN COLLARS

 Year 5 children created these collars to wear during an ancient Egyptian class assembly.

-Very simple to make, take a large paper plate and cut out a hole for the neck and a gap at the back.
+They are very simple to make; take a large paper plate and cut out a hole for the neck and a gap at the back.

-The children looked at pictures of ancient Egyptian collars and necklaces and these inspired the designs that they created using watercolour paints.
+We looked at various examples of ancient Egyptian collars and jewellery which inspired the young artists to create their own designs using watercolour paints.

-The children then use watercolour paints to paint over the wax with bright, colourful designs.
-Make sure that lots of paint is applied as this will ensure that the wax really shows up.
+The children can then use watercolour paints to paint over the wax with bright, colourful designs.
+This technique is called wax resist.
+Make sure that lots of paint (not too watered down), is applied as this will ensure that the wax really shows up.

 Finally, give the children oil pastels to add more detail to their designs.

 I ordered this papyrus online, although you can make your own version from scratch of course!

 My class created these sacred animal images using black pens and pastels.